Who Are The Compliance Team?

 You must get permission from the person you’re applying for, or written permission from their parent or guardian if the applicant is under 18.
 Enter the applicant’s details into the form, not your own.

-What documents are required to enrol?
+What documents are required for enrolment?

 Where do you upload your documents for enrolment?